marifyo/fggcosha/_posts/2015-10-12-profile-kontessa.md

 </figure>
 {: .image-pull-left}

 Kontessa, a medium to high end apparel and leather goods store, initially only catered to the adult market.
 After a course at Lagos Business School made her aware that the younger generation was a profitable segment with rapid growth, Ijeoma expanded her inventory to children’s fashion.
-The course also made her see the value of diversification and so she added on two more businesses, **Arsenal Ventures**, which not only specializes in gold and diamond jewelry but also represents *Tumi* and *Lancel* luxury luggage brands, and **Nara Camicie**, a franchise Italian clothing line for men and women.
+The course also made her see the value of diversification and so she added on two more businesses; **Arsenal Ventures**, which not only specializes in gold and diamond jewelry but also represents *Tumi* and *Lancel* luxury luggage brands, and **Nara Camicie**, a franchise Italian clothing line for men and women.

 <figure>
 	<a href="{{ site.url }}/images/kontessa/storepic2.jpg"><img src="{{ site.url }}/images/kontessa/storepic2.jpg"></a>